HnZGaming/TorchMonitor/readme.md

 ## Custom Monitors

-- Fork this repo
+1. Fork this repo
-- Run `git submodule update`
+2. Run `git submodule update --init`
-- Implement your own `Intervals.IIntervalListener` and run it in the plugin's main loop.
+3. Implement your own `Intervals.IIntervalListener` and run it in the plugin's main loop.

 ```C#
 public class YourMonitor : IIntervalListener